 Spring is almost here, and there’s nothing better than coming home to a clean, fresh, and inviting house.
 But if you’re struggling to get rid of that midwinter dreariness, then it might be a good idea to get out the clutter and add some sunshine!
-I have always felt our home is the one place where we spend most of our time (especially this last year), so adding a few spring decor elements helps bring the outside in.
+I have always felt our home is the one place where we spend most of our time (especially since the start of the pandemic), so adding a few spring decor elements helps bring the outside in.

-I want our home to feel comfortable and fresh, especially since we’ve been cooped up inside this year.
+I want our home to feel comfortable and fresh.
 So with a little searching, I found some fun, effortless ways to freshen up our space without breaking the bank.
 Sunnier days are finally here and I can’t wait to show you how I brightened up our home decor, just in time for spring!

 The first day of spring is called the vernal equinox.
 The term vernal is Latin for “spring” and equinox is Latin for “equal night.”

 My favorite, low-maintenance way to invite sunnier days is to decorate with flowers.
 They don’t have to be real, but they should be colorful.
 My choice this spring is yellow forsythias!
 I love this big Barcelone vase I found because it has a hint of color, but it’s still clear so I could see the earthy stems.

 The first day of spring in the Southern Hemisphere is the first day of fall in the Northern Hemisphere.